artehe/ZagOS/README.md

   - Architecture
     - x86_64
       - [X] Serial port I/O
+        - [ ] Apply a mutex to reading and writing with the serial port.
       - [X] GDT and TSS
       - Interrupts
         - [ ] Create IDT